Choice of reel is critical when selecting a baitcasting outfit.

 The use of aircraft grade aluminium and other metals means most baitcasting reels are only marginally heavier than their spinning reel equivalents.
 Higher end models use carbon fibre materials that are highly rigid yet super light allowing the manufacturer to shave precious ounces off the weight.

 Baitcasting reels employ a braking system to minimise the overrun that causes birds nests.
+The tension knob allows you set the tension at the beginning of your cast and the brake system controls the line at the end of your cast.
+Having a decent braking system and tension control is important for making decent casts, especially when it is windy, while avoiding backlashes.
 Most higher end models have adjustable magnetic brakes that make casting relatively simple.